Kegels for Beginners – The Guide to Getting Started

 So, you may have heard about Kegels – but you might still be wondering what exactly they are?
 And how exactly do you do them?
 Well, today is the day to do your first Kegel exercise and learn how exercising your pelvic floor can improve your intimate health and even your sex life!

-What are Kegel Exercises?
+What Are Kegel Exercises?

 Think of your pelvic floor muscles like a hammock, holding everything up.
 Dr. Arnold Kegel, an American gynecologist, proved that pelvic floor exercises effectively strengthened the pelvic floor muscles – hence Kegel exercises.

 Everyone can benefit from regular Kegel exercising, but if you are in any of the situations below you’ll find Kegel exercises even more beneficial:

-- You experience urine leaks when you cough, sneeze, laugh hard etc
+- You experience urine leaks when you cough, sneeze, laugh hard, etc

 - You are preparing for pregnancy